wrightbr/getCleanDataProject/README.md

-Getting and cleaning data course project
+Getting and Cleaning Data: course project
 ===========

 This repo contains an R script and code book describing the analsyis of data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: